Aeclectic Tarot Tarot Decks Tarot Forum Community Learn Tarot Tarot Readings Tarot Books

 The Tarot of Atlantis is a fantasy deck, illustrating the mythical civilisation described in the writings of Plato.
 The 78 cards are fully illustrated and depict landscapes, buildings, and the religious and daily lives imagined to be lived by Atlanteans.

-See card images of the Tarot of Atlantis
+Card Images from the Tarot of Atlantis

-Review by Solandia
+Tarot of Atlantis Review by Solandia

 "The myth of the Lost Continent, the mystery that the ages have buried in the depths of the Mediterranean, is evoked by the symbolism of the Tarot."